ulmod/magento-2-custom-option-absolute-price/README.md

 # Magento 2 Custom Option Absolute Price Extension

-[Magento 2 Custom Option Absolute Price](https://www.ulmod.com/custom-options-absolute-price-for-magento-2.html)  is a Magento 2 extension that  is a Magento 2 extension that add absolute price type to the default Magento 2 customizable options.
+[Magento 2 Custom Option Absolute Price](https://www.ulmod.com/custom-options-absolute-price-for-magento-2.html)  is a Magento 2 extension that  add absolute price type to the default Magento 2 customizable options.

 With Magento 2 Custom Option Absolute Price, you can build a flexible pricing strategy for specific products and offers another type of charge (absolute price) on custom options.